tomaslink/frequenpy/README.md

 	* [Execution](#execution)
 - [Ideas](#ideas)

-## Motivation

-The project was conceived as an exercise to grasp more profoundly the concepts behind the wave theory of physics learnt at the university, in particular standing waves, whose visualizations i consider very beautiful and didactic.
-At first consisted of a single python script, but later i decided to transform the script into a well designed software to practice my general skills as a developer and keep discovering features in python (language that i fell in love with).
-Also, to be able to share this to anyone interested in learning something about this beatiful branch of physics, or maybe to help some undergraduate student with his studies.
-However, if you really want to learn the physics behind, I encourage you to code some of this exercises by yourself.

-The idea is to keep adding differents physics systems that are valuable to visualize and to play with, as long as my free time and knowledge allow me.

 ## Theoretical background

 I will improve this section later by adding a minimal mathematical derivations and important equations to understad better the systems in question.